-The Flour Bluff ISD Police Department recognizes the safety and security of our students and staff is the primary concern of all of us and we take the responsibility seriously and professionally with our seasoned and experienced staff of police officers and security officers.
+The Flour Bluff ISD Police Department recognizes the safety and security of our students and staff is a primary concern.
+We take the responsibility seriously and professionally with our seasoned and experienced police and security officers.

-For our ISD Police Department to be successful and effective we must all work together and your participation is essential to our goals.
+For our ISD Police Department to be successful and effective, we must all work together, and your participation is essential to our goals.
 Your involvement will help us ensure that Flour Bluff ISD is safe and can continue to achieve academic success for students and staff.

-Any student having knowledge of weapons, drugs, or any illegal activity on campus, or violation of the Student Code of Conduct should immediately report the concern to Flour Bluff ISD Police Department at (361) 694-9904 or campus administration/faculty.
+Any student knowledgeable of weapons, drugs, any illegal activity on campus, or any Student Code of Conduct violation should immediately report the concern to Flour Bluff ISD Police Department at (361) 694-9904 or campus administration/faculty.
 Also, Campus Crime Stoppers will pay cash rewards for information.
 Call (361) 888-TIPS.